 Melissa Berndt, JD

-Melissa Berndt is the keeper of Aldrich’s culture.
-She oversees all functions related to shared services including human capital, legal, marketing, administration and facilities.
+Melissa Berndt is the carrier of Aldrich’s culture.
+She oversees all functions related human resources and legal.
 Prior to joining Aldrich, Melissa worked as vice president for US Bank’s Charitable Services group and as a consultant for a large national accounting firm.
-Melissa graduated with a Bachelor of…
+Melissa graduated with a Bachelor of Science from Portland State University, has a...
+Read more Melissa Berndt, JD

 - Human capital consulting